 The excess business loss is carried over to the following tax year and can be deducted under the rules for net operating loss (NOL) carryforwards.

-Important: This new loss deduction rule applies after applying the PAL rules.
-So, if the PAL rules disallow your rental real estate loss, you don’t get to the new loss limitation rule.
+Important: This new rental loss deduction rule applies after applying the PAL rules.
+So, if the PAL rules disallow your real estate loss, you don’t get to the new loss limitation rule.

-The idea behind this new loss limitation rule is to further restrict the ability of individual taxpayers to use current-year business losses (including losses from rental real estate) to offset income from other sources (such as salary, self-employment income, interest, dividends and capital gains).
+The idea behind this new loss limitation rule is to further restrict the ability of individual taxpayers to use current-year business losses (including losses from rental real estate) to offset income from other sources (such as salary, self-employment income, interest, dividends, and capital gains).
 The practical result is that the taxpayer’s allowable current-year business losses (after considering the PAL rules) can’t offset more than $250,000 of income from such other sources or more than $500,000 for a married joint-filing couple.

 Dave’s excess business loss for the year is $50,000 ($300,000 – the $250,000 excess business loss threshold for an unmarried taxpayer).
-The $50,000 excess business loss must be carried forward to Dave’s 2019 tax year and treated as part of an NOL carryfoward to that year.
+The $50,000 excess business loss must be carried forward to Dave’s 2019 tax year and treated as part of an NOL carryforward to that year.
 Under the TCJA’s revised NOL rules for 2018 and beyond, Dave can use the NOL carryforward to shelter up to 80% of his taxable income in the carryforward year.

 Important: If Dave’s real estate loss is $250,000 or less, he won’t have an excess business loss, and he would be unaffected by the new loss limitation rule.